Guyed mast: Applications

 The principal applications of guyed masts are the masts of sailing vessels, guyed towers, and as the main tower of heavy equipment such as cranes, power shovels, draglines, and derricks, the simplest of which is the gin pole.

 Guyed masts are frequently used for radio masts and towers.
 The mast can either support radio antennas (for VHF, UHF and other microwave bands) mounted at its top, or the entire structure itself can function as a mast radiator antenna (for VLF, LF, MF).
 In the latter case, the mast needs to be insulated from the ground.
-Guyed radio masts are typically tall enough that they require several sets of guy lines, 2 to 4, attached at different heights on the mast, to prevent them from buckling.
+Guyed radio masts are typically tall enough that they require between two and four sets of guy lines attached at different heights on the mast, to prevent them from buckling.
 An exception to multiple guys was the Blaw-Knox tower, widely used during the 1930s, whose distinctive wide diamond (rhomboidal) shape gave it the shear strength that it only required one set of guys.

 Guyed masts are sometimes also used for measurement towers, to collect meteorological measurements at certain heights above ground level.
 Sometimes they are used as pylons (transmission towers), although their usage in agricultural areas is problematic because anchor foundations handicap ploughing.
-The tallest guyed tower is currently the 2060 ft KRDK-TV mast in Traill County, North Dakota, USA.
+The tallest guyed tower is currently the 2060 ft KRDK-TV mast in Traill County, North Dakota, United States.

 The mast on heavy equipment such as a crane is its main supporting tower, typically of trussed steel construction.
-Wire rope guys typically led back to the crane's base stabilize it and support its ability to bear significant shear loads while lifting.
+Wire rope guys typically lead back to the crane's base stabilize it and support its ability to bear significant shear loads while lifting.